 Confirming the Applicant's control over the FQDN by validating the Applicant is the Domain Contact.
-This method may only be used if the CA or RA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
-For example, Chunghwa Telecom is also the Domain Name Registrar of .tw •
+This method may only be used if PublicCA or RA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
+For example, Data Communications Business Group, Chunghwa Telecom Co., Ltd. is also the Domain Name Registrar of .tw.

-Once the FQDN has been validated using this method, the CA MAY also issue SSL Certificates for other FQDNs that end with all the labels of the validated FQDN.
+Once the FQDN has been validated using this method, PublicCA MAY also issue SSL Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.
 This method of validation confirms to Section 3.2.2.4.12 of the Baseline Requirements version 1.5.7.